M-Cintron/dice_role_generator/README.md

 in that file.
 Make sure that the top two directories of the file path are 'dice_roller/dice_roller'.

-For example, this very README.md file has a lot of purposeful 'role's in it, so here is what the acceptable_role dictionary should look like:
+For example, this very README.md file has a lot of purposeful 'role's in it, so here is what the acceptable_roles dictionary should look like:
 ```pycon
 acceptable_roles = {"dice_roller/dice_roller/README.md": 13}
 ```